94th Battalion (New Ontario), CEF

 The 94th Battalion recruited in Port Arthur, Fort William, Kenora, Rainy River, Fort Frances and Dryden, Ontario and was mobilized at Port Arthur.

-The 94th Battalion was commanded by Lt.-Col. H.A.C.
+The 94th Battalion was commanded by Lieutenant-Colonel H.A.C.
 Machin from 28 June 1916 to 18 July 1916.

-The 94th Battalion was awarded the battle honour THE GREAT WAR 1916.
+The 94th Battalion was awarded the battle honour "The Great War, 1916".

 In 1920 the perpetuation of battalion was assigned to the Lake Superior Regiment.
 A year later in 1921, the perpetuation was reassigned to the Kenora Light Infantry, which is now the 116th Independent Field Battery, RCA.